Yuhala/plinius/README.md

 - For clearer comprehension, the encrypted image and label files have the form below:
 ![enc_dataset](imgs/enc_dataset.png)
 - We use a file on ramdisk i.e `/dev/shm/plinius_data` to emulate PM.
 If you have a real PM device modify that path in the file: [Romulus_helper.h](App/Romulus_helper.h).
 For example: `/mnt/pmem0/plinius_data`
 - Plinius is mainly designed for model training but we can do inference too.
-We added the default mnist test set just for the purpose of testing the accuracy of our trained model.
+We added the default mnist test set (10k labeled images) just for the purpose of testing the accuracy of our trained model.
 - In a real setting a programmer who wishes to do inference with Plinius will have to encrypt his inference set and load to PM following the same idea/workflow.
 - We used mnist data set as a proof of concept, the same idea can be applied with a different data set once the workflow is understood.